sinecode/han/README.md

 [Yang, Zichao, et al. "Hierarchical attention networks for document classification."
 Proceedings of the 2016 conference of the North American chapter of the association for computational linguistics: human language technologies.
 2016.](https://www.cs.cmu.edu/~./hovy/papers/16HLT-hierarchical-attention-networks.pdf)

-The main goal of these experiments is to compare the performances of a Hierarchical Attention Network with a Non-Hierarchical Attention and a classic BoW approach.
+The main goal of these experiments is to compare the performances of a Hierarchical Attention Network with a Flat Attention and a classic BoW approach.

 ## Datasets